Kanjin0/FIA-Reactive-Agent/README.md

 Potential future developments include:

-- Alternative evolutionary algorithms
-- Reinforcement learning comparison
+- Comparison with reinforcement learning approaches
 - Neural-network-based controllers
 - Multi-objective optimisation
-- Adaptive mutation strategies
+- Adaptive mutation and crossover strategies
 - Visualisation of the optimisation process
+- Automated parameter sensitivity analysis

 ---

 # Acknowledgements

-Developed collaboratively as part of the Artificial Intelligence course in the B.Sc. in Informatics Engineering at the University of Coimbra.
+Developed collaboratively as part of the **Artificial Intelligence** course in the B.Sc. in Informatics Engineering at the **University of Coimbra**.